It’s All About Class.

-You will register for your fall classes in July.
+You will register for your fall classes online in July.
 Although your personal lower-division adviser will not be assigned to you yet, there are many resources available to help you plan, including academic counselors in the Office of Academic Advising.
 You will register for your spring semester courses in November.

 Your registration can be accomplished using any device with internet access.
-Your access to registration begins at the assigned time on July 16 and ends July 20 at 11:59 p.m.
+Your access to registration begins at the assigned times on July 12 and July 14 and ends July 16 at 11:59 p.m.
 Eastern Daylight Time (EDT), so you can register for classes at any time that is most convenient for you once your registration time opens.
-If you will be unavailable the entire week of registration, please contact the Office of Academic Advising prior to July 13.
+If you will be unavailable the entire week of registration, please contact the Office of Academic Advising prior to July 10.

 These are some resources to help you along the way.
 Please visit go.wfu.edu/f101registrationguide to receive step-by-step instructions.

-The DSP coordinator and professor of your first writing-intensive class will receive your response and your answers to the reflective questions.
-Although you will not receive direct feedback on your essay, the DSP coordinator will email you feedback about your recommendation prior to registration.
+The DSP faculty coordinator will receive your writing and the answers to the reflective questions.
+Although you will not receive direct feedback on your writing, the DSP faculty coordinator will email you feedback to guide your course selection prior to registration.
 In most cases, the DSP faculty coordinator will affirm your choice.
 Occasionally, we may recommend another course, but ultimately the choice is yours.

 If you think your academic past can be part of your Wake Forest future, we want to hear all about it.

 AP/IB credit is reviewed and awarded by the Office of the University Registrar.
 Some of these credits will serve as a prerequisite for higher-level courses.
-AP/IB credit cannot be used to satisfy divisional requirements; however, credits earned through AP/IB will count toward the 120 hours necessary to graduate.
-Instructions for submitting scores can be found at go.wfu.edu/f101apibcredit.
+AP/IB credit cannot be used to satisfy divisional requirements.
+However, credits earned through AP/IB will count toward the 120 hours necessary to graduate.
+Instructions for submitting scores are below.

 If starting a new language, start at the level 101 or 111.

-You should begin the CPS before Round I of registration.
-It will help you start thinking about course selection for the fall semester, as well as more broadly about your academic plans and goals.
+You should begin the CPS before you register.
+It will help you start thinking about course selection for the fall semester as well as more broadly about your academic plans and goals.

-Once you have finalized your Round I registration, put the final touches on your CPS, considering the classes you selected.
-Review your answers carefully, as you will not be able to make changes to the CPS once submitted.
-The CPS helps professional advisers in the OAA take your interests, concerns and academic plans into consideration when completing your course schedule.
-In addition, the CPS will help your Lower Division Adviser get to know you and advise you more effectively.
+Once you have finalized your fall registration, put the final touches on your CPS considering the classes you selected.
+Review your answers carefully since you will not be able to make changes to the CPS once submitted.
+The CPS helps academic counselors in the OAA take your interests, concerns and academic plans into consideration when reviewing your course schedule.
+In addition, the CPS will help your lower-division adviser get to know you and advise you more effectively.